microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[int]``

-This field might have slightly different meaning for varied training services, especially when set to ``0`` or ``None``.
+This field might have slightly different meaning for various training services, especially when set to ``0`` or ``None``.
 See training service's document for details.